anirudha-mahale/docs/README.md

 # Setup your Integration
-The GrassdoorFramework iOS SDK is compatible with apps supporting iOS 14 and above, and can be installed with CocoaPods as of now.
+The GrassdoorFramework iOS SDK is compatible with apps supporting iOS 14 and above.

 ## Installation
-The Grassdoor Framework iOS SDK is compatible with apps supporting iOS 14 and above, and can be installed with CocoaPods or by manually integrating the framework.
+The Grassdoor Framework iOS SDK is compatible with apps supporting iOS 14 and above, and can be installed by manually integrating the framework.

 Install Manually
 + Download the `GrassdoorFramework.xcframework` from Github